Language: EN

 generateQR('my_text', options);

-Nobody using your v1.0 library will be able to use it.
-So it is a change that breaks compatibility and therefore the new version should be v2.0.
+Anyone using your library v1.0 will not be able to use it.
+So it is a change that breaks compatibility and therefore the new version must be v2.0.

 Partial compatibility break

-I don’t want to be annoying, but it is important to understand the breaking of compatibility.
+I don’t want to be repetitive, but it is important to understand what breaking compatibility means.
 You break compatibility even if it does not occur in all cases.

-Let’s forget for a moment the previous v2.0, and let’s go back to the case where you had v1.0.
+Let’s forget the previous v2.0 for a moment and return to the case where you had v1.0.

 // v1.0